-11. Assignments, Subletting, and Encumbrances: All assignments, subletting, and encumbrances of agreements between an authorized operator and another entity must receive prior written approval of the airport operator.
+11. Assignments, subletting, and Encumbrances:

+All assignments, subletting, and encumbrances of agreements between an authorized operator an another entity must receive prior written approval of the airport operator.

 A request for such written permission, prepared in as much detail as required by the airport, will be submitted to the airport through the airport manager for its review and approval, which will be completed in a timely fashion.
-This does not apply to activities provided for under the terms of an existing agreement, including rental to tie-downs and hangar space for aircraft storage.
+This does not apply to activities provided for under the terms of an existing agreement, including rental to tiedowns and hangar space for aircraft storage.
 Permission will not be unreasonably withheld and response to requests will be made within 45 days of receipt by the airport.

-- 12. Taxes: The operator shall, at its sole cost and expense, pay any and all taxes, which now or in the future may be assessed against the leasehold land, improvements thereto, or otherwise assessed upon its operations. - 13.
+- 12. Taxes: The operator shall, at its sole cost and expense, pay any and all taxes, which nor or in the future may be assessed against the leasehold land, improvements thereto, or otherwise assessed upon its operations. - 13.
 Signage: The operator shall not erect, maintain, or display any sign on the leased premises or elsewhere on the airport unless he first obtains the prior consent of the airport manager.
-All signage must meet the requirements of the airport. - 14.
-Environmental Compliance: All operators who dispense fuel, store fuel, and perform aircraft maintenance shall strictly comply with all federal, state, and local laws, rules, and regulations concerning the handling, use, and storage of fuel, oil, solvents, chemicals, and other hazardous materials.

-Operators will first obtain approval from the airport before engaging in, or permitting on the leased premises, the stripping and/or painting of aircraft or any other vehicles.

-15. Safety of Others: All aeronautical activities at the airport shall at all times be conducted with due consideration to the safety of all airport users, other persons, and property located at or about the airport.

-16. Hours of Operation: Operators providing fueling, customer services, and ancillary services shall be available to the public a predetermined number of hours per day, seven days per week.
+All signage must meet the requirements of the airport.

+- 14.Environmental Compliance: All operators who dispense fuel, store fuel, and perform aircraft maintenance shall strictly comply with all federal, state, and local laws, rules, and regulations concerning the handling, use, and storage of fuel, oil, solvents, chemicals, and other hazardous materials.
+Operators will first obtain approval from the airport before engaging in, or permitting on the leased premises, the stripping and/or painting of aircraft or any other vehicles. - 15.
+Safety of Others: All aeronautical activities at the airport shall, at all times, be conducted with due consideration to the safety of all airport users, other persons, and property located at or about the airport. - 16.Hours of Operation: Operators providing fueling, customer services, and ancillary services shall be available to the public a predetermined number of hours per day, seven days per week.